Sports News | Mount Everest is 8,848.86 Metres Tall: Nepal & China After Remeasurement | LatestLY

 The exact height of Mount Everest had been contested ever since a group of British surveyors in India declared the height of Peak XV, as it was initially called, to be 8,778 metres in 1847.

+Mt.
 Everest stands on the border between China and Nepal and mountaineers climb it from both sides.
+Mt.
+Everest known as Sagarmatha in Nepal while in China it is called as Mt.
+Qomolangma, the Tibetan name for the world's highest peak.

 The Nepal government decided to measure the exact height of the mountain as some geologists suggested that there might have been some changes due to various reasons, including the devastating earthquake of 2015.
 The 7.8 magnitude earthquake killed nearly 9,000 people in Nepal, and caused an avalanche which buried parts of the base camp at the mountain.

-Everest's revised height was officially announced by Nepalese and Chinese foreign ministers at a virtual event.
+Mt.
+Everest's revised height was officially announced by Nepalese and Chinese foreign ministers at a special virtual event.

 Nepal's Foreign Minister Pradeep Minister Gyawali and his Chinese counterpart Wang Yi attended the virtual event, and read out the letters written by their respective heads-of-the-state — President Bidya Devi Bhandari and Chinese President Xi Jinping.